tcmulder/aquamin/docs/features/block-configuration.md

 ## Dynamic Blocks

 Though static JavaScript blocks are generally best, sometimes blocks require up-to-date data from the database, and therefore require dynamic PHP.
-The `wp aquamin block create` command will ask if a block should be dynamic, creating a `render.php` file for your block if so.
+The `wp aquamin block create` command will ask if a block should be dynamic, creating a `view.php` file for your block if so.

 ?> Aquamin doesn't currently support automatic [inner block](#inner-blocks) generation if you choose to go dynamic: if you need that, you'll have to add your dynamic or static inner blocks manually.